 The National Stand Beside Her Movement is a call to action for women and girls to unite our voices in a divisive world and end the comparison, competition and criticism that undermines female relationships.
 Together we can propel each other forward by creating an inclusive culture of support, compassion and celebration of each other's success.

 For more information visit our website at www.standbesideher.org

 Created by Girl Scouts Heart of the South, the National Stand Beside Her Movement is a call to action initiative to mentor, support and develop women and girls; to end comparison and competition and create more collaboration and support for one another.

-The Stand Beside Her Movement culminates each year with National Side Beside Her Week, October 30 - November 5, 2016 to encourage people to commit to supporting girls and women in their lives, their home, their office and in their community.
-This week was chosen to commemorate Girl Scouts’ founder, Juliette Gordon Low’s birthday on October 31.
+The Stand Beside Her Movement culminates each year during October with National Side Beside Her Week to encourage people to commit to supporting girls and women in their lives, their home, their office and in their community.
+This week was chosen to commemorate Girl Scouts founder, Juliette Gordon Low’s birthday on October 31.
 Low’s life work was about supporting, developing and mentoring strong girls and women.
 This is most evident in the Girl Scout Law;

 I will do my best to be